aleics/propserve/README.md

   }
 }
 ```

-Two inputs are multiplied, and if the result is higher than `0`, the result is displayed.

 Using **propserve**, you can react to the changes of a single or multiple component's properties, and use the full power of reactive streams: